 I have used Pages documents and Numbers for Mac almost every day for over ten years on my Apple laptops.

 The number one advantage is that because the apps are designed for Mac, they work fast and integrate with all your other Apple tools.

 Yes, I use Pages and Word for Mac too.

 The current version of Office I have installed is Office for Mac 2011, which works with versions up to macOS Sierra.

 But this version is not supported on Macs using macOS High Sierra, Mojave, or new versions.

-If you want to use Word or other Office apps on a new MacBook Pro or MacBook Air, it will cost quite a lot of money to upgrade to Office 2016 or Office 2019.
+If you want to use Word or other Office apps on a MacBook, it will cost a lot of money to upgrade to Office 2016 or Office 2019.

 I have Word for Mac on three laptops.
 But I’m not sure I will install it on my new computers in the future.

 Subscription or purchase?

 The price to upgrade is expensive, depending on which versions of Word you select.